IBI-The Institute of Brazilian Issues was

 agencies more knowledgeable and better equipped to do their

-in Latin America and the Caribbean.
+all countries in Latin America and the Caribbean.

 For more information on Minerva, please click on the links below,